architech-boards/documentation-template/source/eclipse.rst

 Deploying and Debugging the Application
 ---------------------------------------

-Connect the @board-alias@ board to the PC by means of a usb cable to power the board and to have the serial console.
+Connect @board@ console to your PC and power-on the board.
 Once you built the project and the board is running the image, use minicom to run **tcf-agent** program in target board:

 ::

- Yocto (Built by Poky 7.0.1) 1.2.1
-  ttyO0

  @board-alias@ login: root
  root@@board-alias@:~# /etc/init.d/tcf-agent restart

 On the Host machine, follow these steps to let **Eclipse** deploy and debug your application:

 * Select Run→Debug Configurations...
-* In the left area, expand *C/C++Remote Application*.
+* In the left area, expand *C/C++ Remote Application*.
 * Locate your project and select it to bring up a new tabbed view in the *Debug Configurations* Dialog.

 .. image:: _static/debugform.jpg

-* Insert in *C/C++ Application* the path and the name file where is the binary compiled.
+* Insert in *C/C++ Application* the filepath of your application binary on your host machine.
 * Click on "New" button near the drop-down menu in the *Connection* field.
 * Select *TCF* icon.